redwan011235/Power-BI-Project/README.md

 - ⚠️ Employees at risk of retrenchment often had lower job satisfaction, more frequent job changes, and fewer years at the company.
 - 🧠 The project builds a foundation for predictive modeling, such as identifying future attrition or promotion candidates using classification algorithms.
 - 📦 The project demonstrates real-world HR decision-making using data-driven insights, useful for talent management and workforce planning.
+## Conclusion
+This project provides a data-driven overview of employee performance, promotion readiness, and retrenchment risk.
+By integrating and analyzing HR datasets, it uncovers key workforce trends and supports strategic decisions in talent management.